KHill96/project-carthage/README.md

 <!-- Usage -->
 ## Usage
-On the public repository, users can access content in the public domain.
-For ebooks, several versions are available from HTML to EPUB to PDf.
-Movies are also available for viewing directly on the site and are open to download in any given format (MP4, MKV, etc).
+With Project Carthage, users can access books in the public domain.
+Several versions are available from HTML to EPUB to PDF.
 <!-- Roadmap -->
 ## Roadmap

-* [ ] Implement Content Pages and back end
-* [ ] Create "Bookshelves" and "Theaters"
 * [ ] Port to Mobile

 <!-- Contributing -->